 Not all speakers are the right choice for the keynote address.
 A data heavy technical presentation delivered by an industry expert can be an important part of a meeting agenda.
 But if that speaker is not an experienced public speaker, it can suck the energy out ot the room.

 Some meeting planners and committees get very focused on credentials, and forget that humans in their audience want more than an excel spreadsheet with pie charts.
 If the speaker has heavily detailed slide, which they mostly read, they are not a keynote speaker.

 This is not to say research and data are not important.
 All speeches need to have useful and actionable content.
-But a talk that is just about the data is not a keynote speech.
+But a talk that is only about the data is not a keynote speech.
 A successful keynote usually is focused on one main topic.
-The speaker has a “key” point that they want to bring to the audience (a “key note”).
+A keynote speaker does not dump data to show how smart they are or convey everything they know.
+The best speaker has a “key” point that they want to bring to the audience (a “key note”).
 They anchor the message through their experience as a storytelling speaker.